abhisheksubedi/advjava/README.md

-This is a demo git repo for Advanced Java
+This is a abhi demo.